lhussain-usefulbi/argo-cd-2/argocd-app/src/ui/README.md

 fewf
 new line

-The following environment variables are available for configuring the service:
+The following environment variables are availaadvble for configuring the service:

 | Name                              | Description                                                                                            | Default                 |
 | --------------------------------- | ------------------------------------------------------------------------------------------------------ | ----------------------- |